jishnu7/2016/updates.md

 I have planned 2 or 3 blog posts this month.
 All of the are pending.
 Will try to finish it by first week of Feb.

 ## Feb
+Another low productive month.
+Blog posts are still pending.
+Stopped pocket article reading, Havn't started running yet.

+I got interest in contributing to gnome.
+Setup my system for gnome development.
+Also made a minor patch to gnome-sound-recorder module.
+Sent 2 patches to Polari, but both did not impress the core developers.

+I moved to debian, from my daily driver Arch Linux.
+Debian was need for some gnome development dependencies.
+I tried to set it up in Arch, but couldn't succeed.
+Now I'm actively using both debian and Arch.

+I hope next month will be better.

 ## Mar
 ## Apr
 ## May